Photo: Varroa Control workshop at Annual Coloss meeting 2020 via Zoom

-The Varroa Control Task Force of COLOSS is composed of Varroa destructor researchers, bee health experts, and extension workers.
-Current participation includes greater than 60 members from more than 20 countries.
+This Task Force of COLOSS is composed of Varroa destructor researchers, bee health experts, and extension workers.
+Current members include about 80 researchers from more than 20 countries.

-Varroa Control members focus on developing and encouraging sustainable solutions for management of the ectoparasitic mite V. destructor, one of the most devastating threats to honey bees.
-Pivotal to the philosophy of the group is the adoption of Integrated Pest Management schemes.
+Task force members focus on developing and encouraging sustainable solutions for management of the ectoparasitic mite V. destructor, one of the most devastating threats to honey bees.
+The philosophy of the group is the adoption of Integrated Pest Management schemes (IPM).

 The group’s specific aims are to:

 - Evaluate beekeeper’s practices against Varroa on efficacy and safety for honey bee populations and products (with Monitoring group)